theDavidBarton/puppeteer-daily-menu-scraper/README.md

 ### What can you find here?

 - scraping daily menus and print the output with webhooks to slack;
-- scrape images and retrieve their content with OCR;
+- scraping images and retrieve their content with OCR;
-- make some fun NodeJs apps powered by data scraped from the web;
+- some fun NodeJs apps powered by data scraped from the web;
-- automate user flows (e2e testing) with pptr;
+- automated user flows (e2e testing) with pptr and jest;
 - try out the experimental [Puppeteer-Firefox](https://aslushnikov.github.io/ispuppeteerfirefoxready/).

 ### Install packages